Medically Reviewed By

 P/D Eligibility: Cell Type

 Patients with epithelioid mesothelioma are the best candidates for P/D surgery.
-This cell type is the most common and easily treated with surgery.
+This cell type is the most common and easiest to treat with surgery.
 Sarcomatoid mesothelioma is tougher to treat with surgery.

-Doctors perform a pleural biopsy to determine the cell type.
-This is part of the diagnostic process.
+Doctors perform a pleural tissue biopsy to determine the cell type.
+This is a necessary part of the diagnostic process.

 Life Expectancy and Survival Rates for P/D